The-Source-Eternal/Unwritten3D/README.md

 To open the editor once you are playing, press "q".

 To build our latest version locally you'll need to be able to use your command line.
-If you're new to the command line, you might want to check out the [command line crash course in Learning Coding The Hard Way](http://learncodethehardway.org/cli/book/cli-crash-course.html), though it's a bit dictatorial).
+If you're new to the command line, you might want to check out the [command line crash course in Learning Coding The Hard Way](http://learncodethehardway.org/cli/book/cli-crash-course.html), though it's a bit dictatorial.

 #### See it on your local machine
 1) [Open your terminal] (http://learncodethehardway.org/cli/book/cli-crash-course.html#do-this).